-As a nine year old Star Wars loving child, I still have a vivid memory of sitting in the cinema and crying at the awfulness of what I had just witnessed in The Phantom Menace.
+As a nine year old Star Wars loving child sitting in the cinema, even I could sense the mess that was The Phantom Menace.
 It’s no cinematic secret that the prequels were a huge dissapointment and a severe dent in the reputation of the franchise, but when Disney removed the influence, by then misguided, of George Lucas from the operation, there was a slight glimmer of hope that something might be able to be salvaged and that one of my favourite film series of all time could be restored to its former glory.
 For over a year now, I have been anxiously awaiting the release of Episode VII, salivating over the different trailers and cautiously hiding from any potential spoilers.
 Finally, the day had come, and at 10:40am, I was ready to reignite my childhood feelings of wonder and become reacquainted with the force.

 And fully reacquainted I most certainly was!
 Whilst inevitably not matching up to A New Hope or The Empire Strikes Back, from a personal point of view I can truly say that I loved The Force Awakens just as much as I loved Return Of The Jedi.
 There is no doubt that J.J.
 Abrams has packaged this first episode of the new era as a love letter to the fans, and while some cynical critics have accused him of over doing it with references to the original trilogy, I lapped each and every in-joke up like a puppy sitting patiently for treats.
 Along with their overly complicated storylines, the one thing that upset me the most about the prequels was their utter lack of effective humour, and this is something that is back in abundance in The Force Awakens.
 With true wit, heart and authentic feeling sets and fight choreography, the best thing I can say to sum it up is that this really feels like Star Wars again, finally, after years and years in the wilderness.We all know that our old heroes are included in the narrative, but one of the biggest joys of the film is the introduction and instant connection to the core group of new characters in the franchise, each of every one perfectly cast and absolutely endearing from the get go, even the villains who at this early stage already have more presence and nuance than the likes of General Grievous or Count Dooku.
 You’ll notice that I have barely spoken of the actual plot, and I will continue to do so because I feel like one of her biggest pleasures on a nostalgia inducing romp like this is seeing the different elements, old and new, falling in to place in real time to create something special.
 What I will say is that in terms of narrative structure, The Force Awakens very much resembles A New Hope in the sense that it lays down all of the ground work for a fuller, broader trilogy arc to come.
 It’s exciting, it’s funny, it’s touching and sentimental in all the right places, and like any great franchise instalment should, it wraps up enough plot for individual closure and satisfaction whilst also leaving many juicy questions unanswered to make the audience wish away the months until 2017’s Episode VIII.